Strathfield Girls High School

 Strathfield Girls High School is a single-sex comprehensive high school located in the municipality of Strathfield in Sydney, New South Wales, Australia, along with its brother school, Homebush Boys High School.

 History

 The school opened as Homebush Intermediate High School, founded in 1926.
-In 1953, it was established as Strathfield Girls High School, and became known as a languages high school (due to the rich cultural diversity and backgrounds of its students) in 1990.
-Over 85% of its students are from non-English speaking backgrounds.
+In 1953, it was established as Strathfield Girls High School.
+In 1961 the women's right activist Doris Margaret Osborne became the headteacher.
+She left and in 1966 she was the first woman to lead a co-educational school in New South Wales.
+Strathfield Girls High School became known as a languages high school (due to the rich cultural diversity and backgrounds of its students) in 1990.
+Around 90% of its students are from non-English speaking backgrounds.

 Campus

 The school has a "Hockey Field" and a "Quad" where students often gather during lunchtimes and breaks.
 There is a "Senior area" restricted to Year 12 students.
 A staff common room exists in the northern part of the campus.
 The school also has two out door tennis/basketbal/netball courts and one gym.
 The layout of the school is in a rectangular shape with all the buildings named according to the direction that they are facing, there is the North block, South block, East block, West block, West West block and Centre block.